 In addition to the purchase price, we agreed to make cash retention payments in an aggregate amount of \$5.0 million to continuing ARMUS team members.
-The retention payments are generally subject to vesting based upon continued employment over a required service period of three years.
+The retention payments are generally subject to vesting based upon continued employment over a required service period of 3 years.
 Any forfeited retention payments are reallocated to remaining ARMUS team members until the aggregate amount of \$5.0 million is fully paid.
 Such amounts are recorded as post-combination compensation expense and recognized on a straight-line basis over the relevant vesting terms.
-During the year ended December 31, 2022, we recognized compensation expense of \$1.9 million related to these retention payments.
-As of December 31, 2022, there is an additional \$3.1 million of unrecognized compensation expense related to these retention payments expected to be recognized over a weighted-average period of 2.3 years.
+During the years ended December 31, 2023 and 2022, we recognized compensation expense of \$1.4 million and \$1.9 million, respectively, related to these retention payments.
+As of December 31, 2023, there is an additional \$1.6 million of unrecognized compensation expense related to these retention payments expected to be recognized over a weighted-average period of 1.3 years.